bigfix/developer.bigfix.com/site/reference/types/string.md

 # big &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;big&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;big&lt; tag modified by the first given string.

 # big of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;big&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;big&lt; tag.

 # binary operator &lt;string&gt; : binary operator